 Learn more about Sexuality Education at the UU Church of Kent.

 Our RE Program is led by our Director of Religious Education.
-She oversees the nursery staff, and works with the Religious Education Committee.
+She oversees the nursery staff, and works with the family ministry team.

 Read more about the Religious Education Committee and Staff